 - Integral, skewed bridge for the realigned A50

 - A railway bridge

 - Diversion of the Derwent Valley Aqueduct, serving 600,000 customers in the East Midlands, which was re-aligned to enable the new highway to cross over the aqueduct

-Our role has been to deliver the geotechnical design for the foundation and floor slab to ensure appropriate settlement ahead of the construction phase.
+In addition to our role on the wider scheme, we delivered the geotechnical design for the foundation and floor slab on the first four plots brought forward for development to ensure appropriate settlement ahead of construction.